 This standalone structure may require additional supports (such as glass beams and fins) to hold the freestanding structure upright.
 This will be designed for each project depending on the span as it is not always required.

 The Dress Box project featured a short glass walkway between the existing building and the new glass dressing room built into a central courtyard.
 The walkway had a glass roof with slim aluminium framed pivot doors on either side which granted access to the small area around the dress box.

 ‘Up and Over’ Glass Links

 An up and over glass link is exactly as it sounds; it is a frameless glass link that consists of a vertical pane of glass (up) meeting a roof element of glass (over).
 The connection between the two elements is completely frameless with a glass to glass connection.

 These types of glass links are often used when the glass link also has a solid rear structure.

 A good example of this is the glass link at Ansty Manor.
-This was a Grade II* listed 16th-century manor house that had a modern extension added.
+This was a Grade II* listed 16th-century manor house that had a modern extension added by our South West regional division.
 A glass ‘up and over’ link was included in the design to create a new walkway from the original stone cottage to the new extension.
 It connected the two spaces and was partially supported by a solid stone wall of the cottage.

 Integrating Doors into Your Glass Link